 EPA has consulted with VADEQ, in accordance with 40 C.F.R. § 300.435(c)(2), concerning the changes to the 2007 ROD as described in this ESD.
-VADEQ has concurred with the changes to the selected remedy described in this ESD (see attached letter).
+VADEQ has reviewed the draft.
+VADEQ will evaluate the public comments before it makes a final decision about concurring on this ESD.